Zenitugo/AltSchool-SecondSemester-Exam/exam/Documentation.md

 I gave an instruction for the scripts to carry out the following commands:  `vagrant up` and `vagrant ssh master`

-## About Master-deploy.sh
+## About Master-deploy.sh and Slave-deploy.sh
 **This is a script that contains:**
 - The commands to automate the deployment of LAMP STACK on the master machine.
 This involved:

     1. Updating Apt Package Manager.
     2. Installing Apache.
-        - Ensuring apache is set to start at boot
+        - Ensuring Apache is set to start at boot
         - Configuring firewall
     3. Installing MySQL
         - Ensuring mysql starts and its enabled to run on system boot.